-Chef Jeremy Charles doesn’t strike me as someone who enjoys soaking up the limelight.
+Chef Jeremy Charles doesn’t strike me as someone who enjoys the limelight.
 He addresses Pay Chen, the host of tonight’s event at Toronto’s George Brown College, directly when she asks him questions.
-He often looks down thoughtfully, but doesn’t really pan over to us, the audience.
+He often looks down thoughtfully but doesn’t really pan over to us, the audience.
 Nevertheless, I’m still enthralled as he describes the beauty of Newfoundland.

 He paints the scene of a typical September evening in St. John’s; whales swimming by against the setting sun, carp fish swimming around your feet while you enjoy fresh berries.
-It sounds delightful and he’s 80% convinced me to move to St. John’s, Newfoundland.
+It sounds delightful and he’s 80 per cent convinced me to move to St. John’s, Newfoundland.

-Raymonds highlights the local terroir of the province by using ingredients found right in their backyard.
+Raymonds highlights the local terroir of the province by using ingredients found in its backyard.
 Ingredients like whelk, cod, lobster, and even wild game meats like seal.
 Part of what makes Raymonds so special is the fact that it’s so ingrained in the community.
-Chef Jeremy buys game meats from St. John’s hunters and fish from local fishermen, leveraging the expertise and experience of those who call St. John’s home.
+Chef Jeremy buys game meats from St. John’s hunters and fish from local fishers, leveraging the expertise and experience of those who call St. John’s home.

-Chef Jeremy laughs as he talks about ‘being the townie’ working with the ‘bayman’.
-‘Townie’ being the name they give the residents of the city.
-‘Bayman’ the descriptor they give those who live out in the countryside, living off the land, being self sufficient.
-Jeremy likes to say that he’s half-bayman, half-townie; he actually goes hunting and fishing with the locals to source the ingredients used in Raymonds kitchen.
+Chef Jeremy laughs as he talks about “being the townie” working with the “bayman.”
+Townie” is the name they give the residents of the city.
+“Bayman” the descriptor they give those who live out in the countryside, living off the land, being self-sufficient.
+Jeremy likes to say that he’s “half-bayman, half-townie,” he goes hunting and fishing with the locals to source his ingredients.

 Interestingly, in most provinces in Canada, serving hunted game meat in restaurants is illegal.
-However, Newfoundland regulations allow chefs to purchase hunted meats to serve to customers.
+However, Newfoundland regulations allow chefs to purchase hunted meats to serve customers.
 Chef Jeremy believes that a restaurant, and its dishes, are only as good as their ingredients, so it makes sense that he goes straight to the source and has firsthand knowledge of what his restaurant is serving.
-Even as a teen, Jeremy cut his teeth, proving he was more than a ‘townie’ by working with fly fishers in the summer and selling cod tongues for $7.00/lb.
+Even as a teen, Jeremy proved his worth by working with fly fishers in the summer and selling cod tongues.

 In fact, this disdain for local foods would follow Jeremy as he began his career as a chef.
 Jeremy left St. John’s to continue honing his cooking skills and went to work in Montreal, then Chicago.
 It was while working in Chicago that Jeremy saw the ingredients that he had once considered undesirable, coming into the kitchen where he worked.
 These ingredients like whelk, sea urchin, and razor clams were being imported from Canada to Chicago to be served in a high-end dining environment.

-Jeremy traveled back to St. John’s determined to showcase the exceptional taste of terroir from land and sea that Newfoundland had to offer.
+Jeremy travelled back to St. John’s determined to showcase the exceptional taste of terroir from land and sea that Newfoundland had to offer.
 The magic of Newfoundland truly comes through in his writing and in the recipes.
-From the moose heart tartar, to the pan fried cod tongue, what makes the region so special is exemplified in ‘Wildness’.
+From the moose heart tartare to the pan-fried cod tongue, what makes the region so special is exemplified in Wildness.

 As Canadians, it’s in our nature to apologize and this comes across in our own cuisine, as we shrink away from the local ingredients.
-However, Raymonds and ‘Wildness’ both boast the local fare and make no apologies.
+However, Raymonds and Wildness boast the local fare and make no apologies.

 Photos by John Cullen, courtesy of Phaidon